sagemath/sage-archive-2023-02-01/README.md

    Details and names of system packages containing these Sage ones are system-dependent.
 E.g. on Debian `bzip2` lives in `libbz2-dev`.
 More details on this are in Installation manual, and also printed by the `./configure` script (see below).

-1. Extract the tarball

-       tar zxvf sage-*.tar.gz

-1. cd into the Sage directory and

-       cd sage-*/

 1. Optionally, review the configuration options, which includes many optional packages: